adelhor/personal_website/README.md

 ### Features

-- **About Me**: A section that provides a snapshot of my education and professional background.
+- **About Me** 🙋🏻‍♀️: A section that provides a snapshot of my education and professional background.
-- **Links**: Direct links to my social media profiles and my resume.
+- **Links** 🔗: Direct links to my social media profiles and my resume.
-- **Interests**: An overview of my passions and hobbies.
+- **Interests** 🎵: An overview of my passions and hobbies.
-- **Photo Gallery**: A collection of photos from various places I've visited.
+- **Photo Gallery** 📸 : A collection of photos from various places I've visited.
-- **Contact**: A contact form that allows sending messages directly from the site.
+- **Contact** 📧: A contact form that allows sending messages directly from the site.

 ## Usage